n8n-io/n8n-docs/docs/nodes/nodes-library/nodes/Mailjet/README.md

 ### 2. Mailjet Node

 1. First of all, you'll have to enter credentials for the Mailjet node.
 You can find out how to do that [here](../../../credentials/Mailjet/README.md).
-2. Enter your email address in the *From Email* field.
+2. Enter the email address from which you want to send the email in the *From Email* field.
 3. Enter the recipient email address in the *To Email* field.
-4. Enter the email address in the *Email* field.
-5. Enter a subject for the email in the *Subject* field.
+4. Enter the subject for the email in the *Subject* field.
-6. Enter your message in the *Text* field.
+5. Enter the content of the email in the *Text* field.
-8. Click on *Execute Node* to run the workflow.
+6. Click on *Execute Node* to run the workflow.